isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Mexican Sedum.md

 <section>
 	<img title="Photo by Flora and Fauna Web." src="/images/Plants/mexicansedum_ffw.jfif">
 	<p>Mexican Sedum is a creeping succulent groundcover that can grow up to 10cm tall.
 It has bright green fleshy leaves on upright stems that creep to form dense mats.
 The leaves are linear and needle-like, arranged in whorls of 4-5 around stems.</p>
-	<p>A perennial succulent plant, it is a useful groundcover plant, a foreground plant in a shallow succulent dish arrangement, or a feature plant for hanging containers.
+	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a> succulent plant, it is a useful groundcover plant, a foreground plant in a shallow succulent dish arrangement, or a feature plant for hanging containers.
 Its drought tolerance and love for full sun has made it a suitable candidate for green roofs and has been used widely in Singapore.</p>
 	 <br>
 </section>

 <section>
   <h4>Environmental needs:</h4>
-  <p>Mexican Sedum thrives in more than 4 hours of direct sunlight.
+  <p>Mexican Sedum thrives in <a href="/page-index/horticulture-techniques/gauging-light/">more than 4 hours of direct sunlight</a>.
 It can also grow in more than 6 hours of indirect sunlight, but growth will be slow and the colour less vibrant.
-It grows best in sandy soil at least 5cm deep with plenty of drainage, making it suitable for containers, rooftops, and other exposed areas.
-It will not tolerate waterlogging, and can die quickly if left standing in water.</p>
+It grows best in <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 5cm deep with plenty of drainage, making it <a href="/page-index/horticulture-techniques/planting-in-containers/">suitable for containers</a>, rooftops, and other exposed areas.
+It will not tolerate <a href="/page-index/plant-problems/waterlogging/">waterlogging</a>, and can die quickly if left standing in water.</p>
 	<br>
 </section>